beamer-bridge/beamer/docs/source/faq.rst

 * What is a rollup?

-  A rollup performs transaction executioon oustide Layer 1 nad then the data is posted to layer 1 where consensus is reached.
+  A rollup performs transaction execution outside Layer 1 and then the data is posted to layer 1 where consensus is reached.
 There are two types of rollups, Zero-Knowledge (ZK) and Optimistic Rollups.